Perth-Artifactory/training/lasers/training_checklist.md

   Emphasising the rectangular nature of the test will help operators down the line when engraving round designs.

-  It's really easy for a trainee to focus on allignment by using the controls, remind them that they can also physically move their material as well.
+  It's really easy for a trainee to focus on alignment by using the controls, remind them that they can also physically move their material as well.
 </details>

  * **Focus the laser**
    * Check whether the material you're cutting is hard or soft.
 If your material is soft (like foam, leather, fabric, toast etc) find a piece of hard material (wood/acrylic/metal) that is similar in thickness to your material and perform the following steps on the hard material instead.
 Once the laser is focused you can swap back to your intended material.
-   * Ensure that the Z probe (the stick on the left hand side of the cutting head) is over the *center of your desired cutting area*.
+   * Ensure that the Z probe (the stick on the left hand side of the cutting head) is over the *centre of your desired cutting area*.
 Failure to position the probe direclty over your material during this step has a high likelyhood of damaging the machine.
    * Switch the laser into Z/vertical mode by pressing the `Z` button.
    * Place your hand over the emergency stop button.
 In the event that the z probe fails to register during the next step the only thing preventing damage to the machine is your reaction time pressing the emergency stop button.
    * Press the `Datum` button.
 The bed will rise until the sensor on the Z probe is depressed.
-It will then lower the bed a preconfigured amount.
+It will then lower the bed a pre-configured amount.
    * Repeat this process when changing the thickness of the material you're cutting or when you significantly reposition your material on the bed.
 <details><summary>Trainer advice</summary>
-  Unlike almost everything else in this process this is the one step where mistakes have a high likelyhood to damage the machine.
+  Unlike almost everything else in this process this is the one step where mistakes have a high likelihood to damage the machine.
 Emphasise that if the probe is caught in the bed they cannot fix the problem by themselves.
 Outline the various ways they can contact people for help (Laser maintainers in the space, Slack, Blake's details on the wall).
 The absolute worst thing they can do is turn the machine back on, until that happens the problem is an easy fix for any maintainer.

   Your trainee needs to be comfortable with pressing the emergency stop, get them to press it now and show them that the head returns to the top right when the machine is powered up.